Dparanou/publisher-subscriber-project/README.md

 python3 broker.py -s 9001 -p 9000
 ```

-> The arguments indicate:
+> The arguments indicate the ports where they will connect:
 >
 > - the subscriber port (-s)
-> - the publisher port (-p) where the will connect
+> - the publisher port (-p)

 Then, the Subscriber can connect to the Broker by executing